visgl/deck.gl/docs/developer-guide/tips-and-tricks.md

 }
 ```

 `multiply` blend mode usually gives the expected results, as it only darkens.
-This blend mode keeps the overlay colors, but let map legends underneath remain black and legible.
+This blend mode keeps the overlay colors, but lets map legends underneath remain black and legible.

 **Note:** that there is a caveat with setting `mix-blend-mode`, as it can affect other peer HTML elements, especially other map children (perhaps controls or legends that are being rendered on top of the map).
 If this is an issue, set the `isolation` CSS prop on the `DeckGL` parent element.